Install OpenRAG in a Python project with uv

 -

-If OpenRAG detects OAuth credentials during setup, it recommends Advanced Setup in the TUI.
+If OpenRAG detects OAuth or cloud storage connector credentials during setup, it recommends Advanced Setup in the TUI.

 -